t1m1t/batsu_app/README.md

 3. Three prototypes due:

     Enable Facebook log-in ✔

-    Make Event Creation fully functional

     Map displaying location of input location ✔

+    Make Event Creation fully functional (Modal)

 Prototype Instructions:

 A. Prerequisite:
     All prototypes require npm to be installed on your local machine because our project is using React.
 Please take following steps to set up the project environment:
+     1.npm install to download node modules.
+     2. npm install --save react-router-dom
+     3. npm install --save axios.

    The prototypes also require a LAMP/MAMP stack.
 Rename "mysql_connect.php.config" to "mysql_connect.php" and fill out your MySQL username and password credentials.